 2. Establish Safe Areas

-The best way to keep your kids safe is to establish boundaries with the construction site.
+The best remodeling safety tips is to establish boundaries with the construction site for your kids and pets.
 Make sure they know the area is off limits, and if your kids are particularly rambunctious, maybe add a buffer zone.
 Teach them to never touch the building materials or tools, and show them where a safe play area is.

 For your pets, set up gates where possible.
 If not, keep them safe in a familiar room, crate or backyard and be sure to give them extra attention so they don’t feel threatened by the changing environment.